u1f383/u1f383.github.io/_posts/2025-01-20-linux-kernel-tls-part-1.markdown

 ## 4. Vulnerability

-Our analysis is based on the kernel v6.6.17.

 ### 4.1.
 CVE-2024-26583

+This analysis is based on the kernel v6.6.17.

 #### 4.1.1.
 Patch